autumnchris/timestamp-api/README.md

 # Timestamp API

-My project for the [Timestamp Microservice challenge](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice) as part of the curriculum for the Apis and Microservices Certification on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Timestamp Microservice challenge](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice) as part of the curriculum for the Apis and Microservices Certification on [freeCodeCamp](https://www.freecodecamp.org).

 ---